olivroy/reuseme/tests/testthat/_snaps/rename-files.md

     Message
       x Did not rename files!
       !
-Found references to "data/my-streets.csv" in project i Change file path to "data-raw/my-streets.csv" or see `Find in Files` Replace All if confident.
+Found references to "data/my-streets.csv" in project i Change file path to "data-raw/my-streets.csv" in files ahead of renaming file or see `Find in Files` Replace All if confident.
 Copied new name to clipboard i Found 2 references to "data/my-streets.csv" in 'R/my-analysis.R:1:24' and 'R/my-analysis.R:7:27'.
       Rerun the code to make it work or use `force = TRUE`